 Cleveland Clinic is a trusted healthcare leader.
 We're recognized in the U.S. and throughout the world for our expertise and care.

 Dental implants are a permanent solution — you never have to have them repaired or replaced.
 They also improve your appearance and make it much easier to chew and even speak.
 But if you’re still sitting on the fence, consider these reasons to say yes to dental implants:

 - They help prevent bone loss that can happen after a tooth’s loss or removal.

 - Unlike dentures and removable dental bridges, dental implants don’t need adhesive to keep them in place.

 - You don’t need to have any healthy teeth removed or changed to place an implant.

 - They come in a wide variety of shapes and colors to match your natural teeth.

 - The procedure is typically painless.
 You can usually manage any mild discomfort you may feel after the procedure with an over-the-counter, anti-inflammatory medication like ibuprofen (Advil® or Motrin®).

-Who Treat Dental Implants
+Providers Who Perform Dental Implants